elastic/support-diagnostics/README.md

 ## Simple Examples
   * ./diagnostics.sh --host 192.168.137.1
   * ./diagnostics.sh --host 192.168.137.1 --port 9201

+## Running remotely - does not collect logs, configs or run system commands.
+Can be executed from a desktop without ES installed.
+  * ./diagnostics.sh --host 192.168.137.1 --type remote

 ## Using Shield Authentication
   * ./diagnostics.sh --host 192.168.137.1 -u <your username> -p